heliosgraphics/.github/profile/README.md

 # Helios

-A new way to build apps.
+A better way to build.